Updated: Mar 3

 We all have a particular relationship with money.
 This relationship was formed while we were growing up partly by values instilled in us by our parents.
-By the time we reach adulthood, we have a concrete set of ideas about money that aren't’ quite your own.
+By the time we reach adulthood, we have a concrete set of ideas about money that aren't quite our own.

-“Our Family Money Story is the “original software” behind the attitudes, beliefs, and behaviors we bring to our financial life.
+“Our Family Money Story is the “original software” behind the attitudes, beliefs, and behaviours we bring to our financial life.
 For some of us, our Family Money Story is all too familiar.
 For others, it percolates under the surface, influencing our choices without our conscious awareness.
-Some of us work to modify that programming as we run into limitations in the ways that it serves us.
+Some of us work to modify that programming as we run into limitations in how it serves us.
 But before we can do that, we have to get clear on what the story is.”

 — Amanda Clayman in GOOD Money